amitmerchant1990/reverie/index.md

 ## ✔️ Past Projects

-- 11/2023 to 06/2024.
-[SEACrowd: A Multilingual Multimodal Data Hub and Benchmark Suite for Southeast Asian Languages](https://arxiv.org/pdf/2406.10118).
+- 11/2023 to 06/2024. [**SEACrowd: A Multilingual Multimodal Data Hub and Benchmark Suite for Southeast Asian Languages**](https://arxiv.org/pdf/2406.10118).
 Accepted in EMNLP 2024.

 <hr/>